 Wherever conditions remain moderate to subtropical, this is also an acceptable time to plant from containers a wide variety of hardy species native to Australia, the Mediterranean, New Zealand and South Africa.
 Many of these prefer quite well-drained soil and most prefer a sunny or partly sunny position.
 Also plant Azalea, Camellia, Daphne, Holly, Pieris japonica, Osmanthus, Rhododendron and cold tolerant annuals and perennials.

 Be sure to stake at planting time anything that might otherwise whip about in the Winter winds!
 Always water in deeply and thoroughly at the time of planting to eliminate air pockets in the soil and insure the plants root system is thoroughly moist.
 After that keep the surrounding soil moist should rains fail or weather remain very windy.
 But avoid over-watering in cold conditions and never plant into sodden or soggy wet soil.
 Many of these plant varieties prefer rather dry-moist situations and often rot in flooded soil.
-Best planting days occur early in the week.
+Weather permitting, good planting days occur throughout the week.

-Celestial extremes increase approaching the New Moon (3 August).
-Avoid shifting already established plantings or anything tender during the celestial extremes in the final days of the month.
+Celestial extremes slowly increase this week and especially early next week approaching the New Moon (23 July).
+Avoid shifting already established plantings or anything temperamental and tender during those celestial extremes.
+Wait to shift things like that until after the New Moon.
 When shifting established plantings there will be inevitable and possibly extreme root damage and disturbance plus removal of some top growth when they are shifted.
-If they must be moved this week insure that they receive the best after care.
-Best days for shifting are early in the week.
-If possible, wait to shift established plantings until after the New Moon (3 August).
+If they are to be moved this week insure that they receive the best after care especially during the next couple of weeks.

 In milder temperate climates experiencing infrequent or lighter frosts and freezes, another method of freeze and frost protection is to spray all sensitive plants periodically with a systemic liquid fertiliser high in organic chemical salts.
 Once the fertiliser salts absorb into the plant tissues, this will lower the freezing point of all liquid in the plant sap which can prove very beneficial on very cold evenings.
 This is most effective when combined with frost cloth or other frost protection.